yudduy/cs278-bnoc/doc/FIREBASE.md

 interface GlobalFeedItem {
   pairingId: string;       // Reference to the original pairing
   date: Timestamp;         // Date of the pairing
-  users: string[];         // IDs of the paired users
+  users: string[];         // IDs of the paired users (stored as JSON string) user1_id?: string;       // ID of the first user user2_id?: string;       // ID of the second user user1_photoURL?: string; // URL to user1's photo user2_photoURL?: string; // URL to user2's photo completedAt?: Timestamp; // When the pairing was completed
-  selfieURL: string;       // URL to the paired selfie image
+  likesCount: number;      // Count of likes
-  likes: number;           // Count of likes
+  commentsCount: number;   // Count of comments
-  commentCount: number;    // Count of comments
+  isPrivate: boolean;      // Whether the pairing is private
-}
+  createdAt: Timestamp;    // When the feed item was created }
 ```